yeikiu/vue3-md-blog/README.md

 > Read the full guide to deploy your own blog: [https://yeikiu.github.io/vue-base-blog/#/guide/setup-yor-vue-markdown-blog](https://yeikiu.github.io/vue-base-blog/#/guide/setup-yor-vue-markdown-blog)

-> If you want to use your own custom domain but still use GitHub pages to host your blog read [this help articles bu GitHub](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages)
+> If you want to use your own custom domain but still use GitHub pages to host your blog read [this help articles by GitHub](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages)

 ### Creating new posts the easy way